 Snakes taste the air with their tongues rather than smell.
 We provide products that can be applied to the perimeter of your home or business that will give off an unattractive odor typically causing a snake to turn in another direction and move away from the treated area.
 While some people feel comfortable around snakes, you should always use caution when coming into contact with them and let trained professionals help with any snake removal problems.

-If you suspect you have problems with any of these Nuisances give us a call Toll-Free (866) 442-7378 or fill out the form below and a representative will contact you within 1 business day.
+Call Toll-Free (866) 442-7378 or fill out the form below and a representative will contact you within 1 business day.